jamesstill/Astronomy/README.md

 ```

 ### Moon Phase Calculator
-This calculator takes any `DateRange` and returns a `List<MoonPhase>` of all New, First Quarter, Full, and Last Quarter phases within that date range.
+This calculator takes any `DateRange` and returns a `List<MoonPhase>` of all New, First Quarter, Full, and Last Quarter phases within the date range.
 The algorithm looks for the first New Moon so it will back date as needed.
 See my blog entry [Calculate New Moon Dates](https://squarewidget.com/calculate-new-moon-dates/) for more information.

 To call the calculator build a `DateRange` and pass it into the `MoonPhaseDatesCalculator`:
 ```